haskellfoundation/tech-proposals/proposals/advisory-db.md

 This proposal does not seek to present a complete solution.
 Instead, it presents a first step towards advisory automation: the establishment of a repository of advisories.
 GitHub has expressed interest in building support for such a database into Dependabot, their tool for notifying authors and adjusting bounds automatically, so we can gain real value very quickly, and then defer further development to the future.
 Future work will be explained in order to demonstrate that this proposal's outcome will be a useful foundation on which to build.

 The overall strategy of this proposal is to avoid reinventing the wheel.
 We should, to the extent possible, do what other language communities do.
-In particular, I plan to copy the Rust approach.
+In particular, I plan to mostly copy the Rust approach.

 ## Background